Chaplains provide morale boost during mock SED

+131st Bomb Wing chaplains held Bible studies each night for their fellow Citizen-Airmen during the second week of annual training here this week.

 Chaplain (Capt.)
-Charlie Dey and other wing chaplains offered a ministry of presence during a mock state emergency duty deployment exercise by providing a nightly Bible study after duty hours at a Missouri National Guard Base near Nevada, Missouri on May 23, 2016.
-During a deployment, a chaplain’s mission is to provide support to the Airmen who may be suffering personally or professionally and who may be seeking spiritual or emotional guidance.
-(U.S. Air National Guard photo by Airman 1st Class Halley Burgess)
+Charlie Dey and other wing chaplains offered a ministry of presence during a mock state emergency duty deployment exercise by providing a nightly Bible study after duty hours at this Missouri National Guard Base near Nevada, Missouri.

+During a deployment, a chaplain's mission is to provide support to the Airmen who may be suffering personally or professionally and who may be seeking spiritual or emotional guidance.
+Preparation to support a deployment begins before the unit gets its assignment.
+Chaplains conduct annual or biannual evaluations of the unit's spiritual needs, and once they arrive to a deployed setting, there is another evaluation of needs -- and resources available to meet those needs.

+"One of the main things that our work revolves around is being present and having unit engagement," said Dey.
+"It's about being with our people and building a relationship so when the time may come when they do need support, they're already aware that we (the chaplains) are trustworthy."

 |Date Taken: